How-Bout-No/Theos-windows-install/install.md

-(NOTE: WHEN YOU SEE THE THINGS IN "" THAT IS WHAT YOU PUT INTO YOUR TERMINAL.
-LEAVE OUT THE "" AND ONLY PUT WHAT IS IN THE MIDDLE INTO THE TERMINAL)

 GUIDE:

 1. First of all you will need the latest Windows update, so before proceeding, check for Windows updates and make sure your Windows 10 is up to date.
 This tutorial only works on Windows 10.